What does customs authorities mean?

 How the definitions differ

-Customs authorities is a regulatory term used in CBAM and anchored directly in the Union Customs Code; it refers to the customs administrations of the Member States and any other authorities empowered under national law to apply certain customs legislation.
+Customs authorities are the customs administrations of Member States and other authorities empowered under national law to apply certain customs legislation.

 Minespider commentary